sleinen/switchdrive-ansible/doc/NCTest.md

 Let's create them manually:

     ssh db1.nzdrive
+    sudo -i
     /root/mariadb

     CREATE DATABASE IF NOT EXISTS `a01` ;
     GRANT ALL ON `a01`.* TO 'owncloud'@'%' ;
     FLUSH PRIVILEGES ;

+This, of course is best done as a SQL script, and sourced whilst in mariadb.

 # install nfs and redis servers